 Over the years we have also created and successfully completed Catholic co-ops.
 The first venture was called "Kid's Club" and we met once a month and broke the kids up into different age groups and had age-appropriate activities.

 Next, we moved it into more of a class structure and offered topics like art, music, Spanish, writing, etc. but still held it on a monthly basis.
+This was fun for the kids and good as long as the content of the class stood alone for that month.
+Spanish was hard to do on that type of time line, so you will need to pick classes that have subject matter that can be taught in one sitting.

 Finally, we went to a true co-op format, which we called Serviam, that offered all kinds of classes for all age groups on a weekly basis.
 It was a lot of work but the kids loved it.
+This offered us a lot more flexibility in terms of the types of classes we could offer since we met much more regularly.

 We have also offered stand-alone classes in writing and various sciences.
 These have been taught by college graduates or dads who have training and/or knowledge in a specific field.
 These have been invaluable for our high schoolers.